sagemath/sagewiki_to_gh-2022-10-10/reu/2011/problems.md

 I keep thinking of good ideas for projects for the summer REU involving elliptic curves.
 Thus I'll start listing them here.  -- William

-  * Create a SQLite version of Cremona's tables of elliptic curves.
+  * Create a SQLite version of [[http://www.warwick.ac.uk/~masgaj/ftp/data/|Cremona's tables of elliptic curves]].
 Make indexes and have it be very easy to query.
 Have it replace the current Cremona database in Sage.

   * Work out the details of the analogue of the *statement* of the Gross-Zagier formula for elliptic curves over Q(sqrt(5)).
 Use this to give an algorithm to compute the height of Heegner points, hence their index $[E(K): Z y_K]$ in the full group of rational points.